kaykayehnn/ng-chess/README.md

 # Ng Chess

-This is the github pages branch of this repository.
+This is the GitHub Pages branch of this repository.